alibaba/GraphScope/docs/analytics_engine.rst

     # load property graph
     g = load_p2p_network()

-    # Algorithms only support evaluate on simple graph
+    # many algorithms only support evaluate on simple graph
     # hence we need to generate one by selecting a kind of vertices and edges.
     simple_g = g.project(vertices={"host": ["id"]}, edges={"connect": ["dist"]})